FEM.Geometry package

 list

-Generates border conditions by coordinates.
-The border condition is applied to the nearest node
+Generates boundary conditions by coordinates.
+The boundary condition is applied to the nearest node

 Parameters: